Demo-ChefProject/nc/cookbooks/apache/README.md

 - Update the log file name for both error and Access log

 Create a new server specific file
-- The should be created in conf/extra/<hostname>.conf
+- This should be created in conf/extra/<hostname>.conf

-Modify conf/httpd-vhost.conf for the correct server name inside extra folder.
+- Modify conf/httpd-vhost.conf for the correct server name inside extra folder.
-- update the newly created filename in the httpd-vhosts.conf file
+- update the newly created filename in the httpd-vhosts.conf file A template is used for this purpose

+What it does?
+A template resource block typically declares the location in which a file is to be created, the source template that will be used to create the file, and the permissions needed on that file.

+SYNTAX of a template
+template '/etc/motd' do
+  source 'motd.erb'
+  owner 'root'
+  group 'root'
+  mode '0755'
+end

+Link to learn more on templates in chef: https://docs.chef.io/resource_template.html

 - Check and create Apache service if not existing
+The Get Service command in powershell is used for this purpose.
+Linke to know more abut the command in detail: https://technet.microsoft.com/en-us/library/ee176858.aspx
 ```